aprilcider/FirstVR/README.md

 # FirstVR
-We are simply. figureing things out
+We are simply. figuring things out